infinum/android-handbook/Useful tools & utilities/Libraries.md

 3. **OkHttp MockWebServer**

     It can be very difficult to mock web requests and responses.
 This is where MockWebServer comes in handy.
-    It provides an ease-to-use scriptable web server implementation that can be used for testing your HTTP client.
+    It provides an easy-to-use scriptable web server implementation that can be used for testing your HTTP client.

     More info with code examples is available [here](https://github.com/square/okhttp/tree/master/mockwebserver).